Jeannie Drake, Baroness Drake

+Biography

 After attending university, Drake worked as a research officer at the National Union of Public Employees, before moving to the Civil and Public Services Association in 1976.
-She was a Deputy General Secretary of the National Communications Union and, following a merger in 1995, she held the same position in the Communication Workers Union until 2008.
-During her tenure, she was President of the Trades Union Congress in 2005.
+Drake was a Deputy General Secretary of the National Communications Union and, following a merger in 1995, she held the same position in the Communication Workers Union until 2008.
+During her tenure, she was also President of the Trades Union Congress in 2005, and supported a 24-hour strike by workers at a Birmingham factory owned by Japanese company Fujitsu, over jobs being moved to the United States.

-Drake serves as a trustee of the O2 and Alliance & Leicester pension funds and has been a board member of the Pension Protection Fund since 2004, as well as other bodies in the pension sector.
-She has also served as a member of the Employment Appeal Tribunal.
+Drake serves as a trustee of the O2 and Alliance & Leicester pension funds, has been a board member of the Pension Protection Fund since 2004, and was appointed to the board of trustees of The People's Pension in 2020.
+She was Deputy Chair of the National Employment Savings Trust (NEST).
+She also sits an independent member of the Private Equity Reporting Group.